debrajmaity/ProgrammingExcercises/README.md

 # ProgrammingExcercises

-# This repositorty captures all code written as part of programming exercise.
+# Repository listing all the coding excercises done when not at work.